divio/divio-cloud-docs/reference/addons-key.rst

 3. Divio single-sign-on
 ~~~~~~~~~~~~~~~~~~~~~~~

-This is intended to appear on projects running in Cloud environments only.
+This is intended to appear on applications running in Cloud environments only.
 It
-allows users to sign in to their own projects with a single click, once they
+allows users to sign in to their own applications with a single click, once they
 have authenticated with the Divio control panel.

 See :ref:`ALDRYN_SSO_ENABLE_SSO_LOGIN`.